DENSsolutions/Climate-time-delay-characterization-and-calibration/Time delay characterization/README.md

 ## Known issues
-- Only 3 color schemes are set for the different NR pressure measurements, if measurements are done for more than 3 pressures, the list of color schemes should be made longer
-- The change graphs (middle) get squished more and more due to the vertical line in every graph getting longer
 - Assertion error randomly occurs, until this one is fixed, restart the kernel and run the script again